ZeroBone/Knife/README.md

 This software is licensed under the terms of the GNU General Public License, Version 3.

-See the LICENCE file for more details.
+See the LICENSE file for more details.